Saving for K-12 Education with Virginia529

 It is not required to open separate accounts to use for both K-12 and college purposes, but some savers may consider doing so based on their specific needs.

-Qualified distributions for K- 12 tuition expenses are free from Federal and Virginia state taxes.
+Withdrawals for K- 12 tuition expenses are free from Federal and Virginia state taxes.
 Learn more about the benefit of tax-free earning.
 You may also consult your tax professional for more information.

 How will owning an Invest529 account affect my K-12 school financial aid package?